All We Know of Heaven, All We Need of Hell

 All We Know of Heaven, All We Need of Hell is the second album by American rock band Pvris.
 It was released August 25, 2017.
-The first single "Heaven" was released April 30, 2017.
+The first single "Heaven" was released on April 30, 2017.

 Background and recording

 On July 27, 2016, Lynn Gunn posted a photo on her Twitter showing 45 songs that had been written for the band's second album.
 Pvris played their last show of 2016 at Summer Sonic Osaka on August 21.
 After this they went to the city of Utica in upstate New York to record their second album in a supposedly haunted church turned record studio.

 Sessions were held at Big Blue North in Utica, New York and Songboi Studios in Brooklyn, New York, with producer Blake Harnage, who also acts as engineer, and additional production from Gunn.
 Anthony Reeder did engineering and editing, while Jef Moll engineered the drums Mark "Spike" Stent mixed "Heaven", "Half", "What's Wrong" and "Winter" with assistant Michael Freeman at The Mix Suite LA.
 Rich Costey mixed "Anyone Else", "Walk Alone", "No Mercy", "Separate" and "Nola 1", while Jeff Juliano mixed "Same Soul", before the album was mastered by Chris Athens.
 On February 13, 2017, Pvris confirmed on a post on their Facebook page that the album was done being recorded.